jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I can't explain it either.
 But I can help you understand politics today.
 We live inside the game of civilization, and inside this game, we develop in ages.
 At the dawn of a new age, a wealthy establishment always fights idealistic inventors to determine which philosophy will click with the people and therefore be the ruling philosophy of society.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.
 Here is when everyone on Main Street makes a big choice.

 Does the regular person help the protagonists evolve civilization by reaching for modern tools, or help the antagonists hold back progress by following old rules?
-If you stay out of the fight, you support the establishment, keep things the way they are, and are thus an extra watching the story of civilization.
+If you stay out of the fight, you support the establishment, keep things the way they are, and are thus what's often called a "non-playing character".
+You're essentially an extra watching the story of civilization.
 If you decide to grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The people who control Industrial Age technology are fighting them off with things like copyright laws, non-disclosure agreements, and political lobbying.
 And the people on Main Street have a choice; do they step up to help the heroes?